mike-shock/Great_IT_Persons/README.md

 # Great_IT_Persons
 Materials about well-known, famous and great programmers and other IT persons (in Russian).
-Tey are mostly Turing Award Winners and programming language creators with some of my favourite programmers.
+They are mostly Turing Award Winners and programming language creators with some of my favourite programmers.

 00.00 De Icaza Miguel (1972-)